askoufis/clean-code-presentation/slides.md

 - Line length limits are a thing of the past
 - Code formatters help ensure lines don't get too long
 - The contents of a file should be related to the name of the file
-- Large files can indicate
+- Large files can signal an opportunity to split things up

 </v-clicks>